This post is my overview post on sealers.

 If you do want a stain I prefer the oil and stain in one options:

 Rubio is a low odor modified linseed oil finish with many color options.
 We don’t know a lot about what’s in it other than (modified) linseed and wax.
 It’s significantly lower odor than pure linseed.
-It does have a drier, the Part B. I review it in more detail in this post.
+It does have a drier, the Part B which smells like a solvent.
+You can use it without Part B. I have used it and review it in more detail in this post.

 It comes in 40 different colors including lightening shades like greys and whites.